-The humble beginning of the Military Ridge Trail, at an unadorned highway intersection in Fitchburg, doesn't hint at the beauty of this trail's 40 miles through idyllic farmland and scattered small towns in southwest Wisconsin.
+The humble beginning of the Military Ridge Trail, at an unadorned highway intersection in Fitchburg, doesn't hint at the beauty of this trail's nearly 40 miles through idyllic farmland and scattered small towns in southwest Wisconsin.
 Though its first miles parallel the busy road, you will be cheered by summer wildflowers—yellow and white moss rose, chicory, purple clover, thistles and yarrow.
 Moving southwest, within 2 miles the traffic clamor is overtaken by birdcalls and rustling branches.
 You will cross the first of 47 bridges, this one spanning a wetland lush and colorful with irises and cattails.

 The first town on the trail is Verona.
 With a population of more than 8,000, Verona has a number of amenities, though you will have to venture north on Main Street a block or two to reach the heart of the town.
 As you leave Verona, the asphalt surface changes to stone dust, and nature in these lowlands takes over.
 The trail gently stretches through the Sugar River Valley, which is sprinkled with open cornfields, wetlands with cattails, weeping willows, birches and gnarly oak trees.
 Just past the 10-mile mark a boardwalk takes you out to a marsh teeming with wildlife.
 Look for sandhill cranes and listen for the leopard toad, which sounds like a finger rubbing across a balloon.